Shaghayegh Bahrami, MEd (Education) PhD Student (Educational Theory and Practice)

 Chunhong is a PhD candidate in the Languages, Cultures, and Literacies program at the Faculty of Education at Simon Fraser University.
 His research focuses on the intersection of discourses, emotions, and subjectivity.
 Chunhong’s doctoral research is centered around international students and their experiences in academic publishing within the neo-colonial framework of academia.
 He is also interested in research on second language education, feedback, Critical English for Academic Purposes, and multilingualism.
 His research has been published in journals such as Journal of Second Language WritingAssessing WritingAssessment & Evaluation in Higher EducationEnglish for Specific PurposesLanguage Teaching Research, and System.

-Micheal Obakhavbaye, PhD Candidate (Educational Technology and Learning Design), Simon Fraser University
+Micheal Obakhavbaye, PhD Student (Educational Technology and Learning Design), Simon Fraser University

 Anna Rumjahn, MEd (Educational Management & Leadership), PhD Student (Philosophy of Education), Simon Fraser University

 Anna is a PhD student in the Educational Practice and Theory: Philosophy of Education program at Simon Fraser University.
 She completed her Masters of Education in educational management and leadership from the University of Sydney, Australia.
-Her Masters’ thesis engages in autoethnographic research to examine the the role of Stoic philosophy vis à vis early-career teaching.
-Anna is interested in contemplative inquiry and practices in education, self-cultivation, human flourishing and the role of wisdom traditions in wellbeing and well-becoming.
+Her Masters’ thesis engages in autoethnographic research to examine the role of Stoic philosophy vis à vis early-career teaching.
+Anna is interested in philosophy as a way of life, Daoist philosophy, contemplative inquiry and practices in education, self-cultivation, human flourishing and the role of wisdom traditions in well-being and well-becoming.

 Prior to commencing her studies at SFU, Anna was an elementary teacher in Australia.
 She welcomed the challenges of teaching in a pandemic, shaping her identity through cultural responsiveness and contemplative practices.
 She continues to carry these forward in her collaborative engagements in teaching and learning spaces across British Columbia, Canada.
 Anna is excited to highlight research, practices and reflections from a range of disciplines to the philosophy of education field.

-Bahar Zandrazavi, PhD (Comm.), PhD Candidate (Educational Technology and Learning Design), Simon Fraser University
+Bahar Zandrazavi, PhD (Comm.), PhD Student (Educational Technology and Learning Design), Simon Fraser University

 Bahar is pursuing her PhD in Educational Technology and Learning Design at SFU's Faculty of Education.
 Her academic background includes a PhD in Communication and MA in journalism in Iran, where she actively participated in local and national journals advocating for children’s rights and environmental activism.
 Additionally, she conducted professional research on stakeholder management concerning water scarcity in Iran.